w3f/polkadot-spec/docs/chap-networking.md

 **with**
-- `authorityId` the 256-bit identifier representing the public key of the requested `PeerId`.
+- `authorityId` is the 256-bit identifier representing the public key of the requested `PeerId`.

 :::